John Frank House

-The John Frank House was built in 1955 in Sapulpa, Oklahoma, United States.
+The John Frank House was designed in 1955 and built in 1956 in Sapulpa, Oklahoma, United States.
 It was designed by architect Bruce Goff.
 It was designed for John Frank, founder of Frankoma Pottery.
 It was specifically designed to showcase the Franks' love for pottery.
 John and Grace Lee Frank glazed and fired the ceramic tiles located throughout the house.

-The home is listed on the National Register of Historic Places.
-It is available for the public to visit upon request.
-Tour times are available Thursday though Sunday in the afternoons, although alternative times may be requested.